mattarbore/mattarbore.github.io/_pages/about.md

 ---
 ## Education

-**Purdue Global University** 2024

-- *Bachelor of Science in Information Technology - Information Security and Assurance*
+ **Bachelor of Science in Information Technology** - *Information Security and Assurance* Purdue Global University - 2024

 ---
 ## Expierence